Mate011011/Mate011011/README.md

 - 👋 Hi, I’m @Mate011011
 - 👀 I’m interested in proggraming
-- 🌱 I’m currently learning linux and hacking
+- 🌱 I’m currently learning data structures and algorithms

 <!---
 Mate011011/Mate011011 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.